 In the summer of 2018 I traveled from North Carolina, where I’d been living for the past five years, to Cuba with my parents and daughter.
 The trip was an intensely emotional one.
-It was my first time returning to my ancestral home after a 16-year hiatus, my first time visiting as an adult, and my first time as a mother, this time with my child in tow.
+It was my first time returning to my ancestral land after a 16-year hiatus, my first time visiting as an adult, and my first time as a mother, this time with my child in tow.
 As we traversed the island, our experience lodging with extended family was at once deeply moving and often uncomfortable.
 Running water was rationed, access to food at markets was extremely limited and what we did find was often not well-kept, air conditioning was an impossible luxury and so the only respite from the suffocating tropical heat were a few ancient/barely functioning fans that did almost nothing to circulate the air, and rolling brown-outs were commonplace.
 We all got some degree of traveler’s diarrhea, which is rather distressing under the best of circumstances, but is escalated to straight-up harrowing when public restrooms are either cramped, sweltering, mosquito-filled and missing an actual toilet seat, or entirely non-existent.
 We were quite swiftly and thoroughly immersed in the bleak reality of Cuba's economic and philosophical poverty, borne of decades of failed international policy and profoundly dysfunctional internal mismanagement.

 It was also my father’s first time returning to his childhood home in nearly 40 years.
 My father was born in 1952 in the tiny farming town of Colombia, located in the eastern province of Las Tunas.
 He and his siblings, an older sister and two younger brothers, grew up on a 600+ acre cattle and sugar cane farm in the oppressive heat of the tropical lowland Cuban plains.
 There was electricity only on the rare occasion when there was enough money to buy oil for the generator, and never for more than an hour.
-He cut sugar cane with a machete, butchered animals and rode a horse bareback to school – a real country boy.
+His chores included cutting sugar cane with a machete and butchering animals, and he rode a horse bareback to school – a real country boy.
 His life was adventurous, hard-working and full of simple pleasures.
 Then came the Communist Revolution led by Fidel Castro.
 Scores of people were arrested and detained indefinitely and without due process in prison facilities with horrendous conditions or altogether disappeared for refusing to pledge allegiance to the regime, for being openly LGBT, for being religious, for being educated/intellectual, even for daring to grow or harvest food on their own property instead of handing it over to the government for redistribution.
 Eventually my grandfather was forced to forfeit the title and control of his beloved farm, for which he had spent years of back breaking labor building and cultivating.
 Devastated but not defeated, he put into action a plan to pack up the family and leave the country for the promise of opportunity in America.
 It was 1968, and tensions between the two nations were rising rapidly.
 My grandfather knew there was little time to act.
 Just as he prepared his family to abscond, word came of a new edict: men of military age (15-45) were now prohibited from leaving the country and were compelled to participate in 3 years of military service.
 My dad was 16.
 After days of agonizing, my grandfather shared his decision with the family: my grandmother and the younger kids would go to Florida to find work and begin a new life, and he and my dad would stay behind, hoping against hope that they’d find a way to make it out and meet them later.
 My dad, fearing for his mother and siblings’ safety in a foreign nation where they knew no one and couldn’t speak the language, refused.
 That fateful decision to voluntarily stay behind alone led to the tragedy of being separated from his family for 11 years, when, through a series of incredibly improbable interventions, he was given permission to leave.
 Sadly, the family he returned to was forever fractured by the loss.

 We started our journey in the gorgeous, complex, layered and decaying capital of Havana, exploring the city with my father’s cousin, Luis, and his grandson, Pepe.
 Luis is only a few years older than my father, but aged as though decades older.
 A lifetime of abject poverty and loss took a toll on his health: he had lost most of his teeth and wore ill-fitting dentures and relied on a cane to walk.
 He was a sweet, silly and loving host, and though somewhat physically frail, full of spirit.
 He seemed buoyed by the joy of reconnecting with family lost and reveled in incessantly sharing endless family lore with us.
 Pepe, on the other hand, was the tragic embodiment of the unfathomable heartbreak and demoralization suffered by all those who experience the human hunger for a better life but can never actualize their dreams, no matter the passion or effort.
 Right before we bade farewell, with tears spilling down his cheeks, he confessed to me that he was so utterly desperate for opportunity that he was making plans to build a raft and had resigned himself to trying his odds against the merciless ocean waters with hopes to make it to Florida.
 He’d rather die than continue to live imprisoned in a perpetually aimless life, he said.